dmbarbour/glas/docs/GlasApps.md

 The `sys.*` namespace component is generally reserved for runtime-provided methods, and `%*` for the abstract assembly intermediate AST.

-## Stable Database Bindings
+## Database Bindings

-To simplify live coding, orthogonal persistence, and debug views, application state is mapped from the application namespace to a key-value database.
-To support namespace-based control over access to the state effect, and manual stabilization names as we edit code, only names with a specific prefix - perhaps `sys.db.*` or `$*` - will represent variables.
+To simplify live coding and orthogonal persistence, application state is mapped to an external key-value database.
+Ideally, it should be easy to stabilize this binding across code changes, and to constrain a program subcomponent's access to certain regions of the database or to state in general.

-The front-end language should be aware of state and translate names appropriately by default.
-For example, when introducing hierarchical component 'foo' the language might add default translations `{ "" => "foo.", "$" => "$foo.", "$global." => "$global." }`, supporting local state under `$varname` and global state (shared between components) under `$global.varname`.

-Ultimately, the runtime is responsible for mapping names to database keys.
-This may be configurable and application specific, allowing different apps to automatically bind different regions of a database.
-Assumptions about state may be expressed as annotations, while specialized operations (e.g. for queues, bags, CRDTs) can improve performance in context of parallelism or mirroring.

-### Lifespan and Scope

-The database is persistent by default, but there may be regions with 'runtime' lifespan bound to an in-memory database, and ephemeral state with 'transaction' lifespan is also feasible.
-This might be indicated by naming convention (e.g. `$xy.tmp.zzy` or special char `$xy%zzy`).
-Runtime types, such as open file handles, may also be limited to the in-memory database.
-This constraint would prevent fully orthogonal persistence, but semi-transparent persistence is possible.

-### Dynamically Indexed Collections?
-Low Priority.

-It is feasible to express indexed collections of components in the namespace via something like `$foo[].bar` together with `$foo[@]` as an implicit parameter or ephemeral variable for indexing the collection.
-We will also want support for browsing indices in use.
-The details need work!
+One viable solution is to reserve names with a specific prefix for database keys, perhaps `sys.db.*`.
+Each name could refer to a variable, and the front-end language could by default map hierarchical components to hierarchical state, e.g. `{ "" => "foo.", "sys.db." => "sys.db.foo." }` for component 'foo'.
+But this solution requires awkwardly interpreting names to work with multiple lifespans, fine-grained permissions, or indexed collections.

+An alternative is to incrementally construct an abstract database key.
+A few abstract key constructors are provided through `sys.db` and implicitly wrapped for hierarchical components.
+This pushes more work to an optimizer, but we can embed more information into keys (such as lifespans, permissions, associations) and we can easily support indexed collections.

+In addition to basic read-write variables, the database can support queues, bags, CRDTs, and other built-in types.
+A careful choice of built-in types could improve performance and partitioning tolerance in context of concurrency and mirroring.

 ## Remote Procedure Calls?
-Low Priority.

-Most network protocols force asynchronous interactions, i.e. writes are buffered until commit, and responses are received in a future transaction.
-This is usable, but there are opportunity costs.
+Defer.

-Transaction-aware remote procedure calls (RPC) are a better fit, allowing synchronous interactions within a transaction.
-With some careful design of the transaction model, it is feasible to support transaction loop optimizations such as incremental computing, reactivity, even parallellism and search on non-deterministic choice.
+Transactional remote procedure calls with publish-subscribe of RPC resources is an excellent fit for my vision of glas systems.
+With careful design of the distributed transaction, transaction loop features such as incremental computing and replication on non-deterministic choice can be supported across application boundaries.
+The publish-subscribe aspect simplifies live coding and orthogonal persistence.

-I propose to model applications as publishing and subscribing to RPC 'objects' through a configured registry.
-Each object could have stable metadata that a composite registry filters and rewrites, effectively routing RPC objects to component registries.
-Compared to point-to-point connections, publish-subscribe improves reactivity and adaptivity of applications to their environment.

-As I'd prefer to avoid relying on first-class objects or functions, an application might publish RPC objects by defining `rpc.(ObjectName).(Method*)`, and subscribe to RPC objects by declaring methods under `sys.rpc.(Interface).(Method*)`.
-In case there is more than one instance of a subscribed interface, we could implicitly 'fork' to select one for the remaining transaction, or we might extend RPC interfaces to support indexed collections.
+Concretely, applications will define a few methods such as `rpc.event` to receive incoming requests and `rpc.api` to support registration and search.
+The system might define `sys.rpc.find` to search the registry and `sys.rpc.call` to perform a remote call.
+We might introduce `sys.rpc.cb` callbacks to support algebraic effects and higher order programming over RPC boundaries.
+A single transaction may involve many requests to each of many applications.

+Security should mostly be handled at the configuration layer.
+One viable solution is to configure a composite registry, composed of fine-grained registries for different trust groups or trust levels (and also for different topics).
+An application can publish RPC objects that are routed based on metadata to different registries.
+Metadata can be rewritten as objects are routed, allowing for search based on trusted origin.

-For performance, it is feasible for RPC objects to distribute some code for local evaluation on the caller, and to also maintain some cached computations.
-Conversely, the caller can potentially pass a continuation object that can be processed remotely to reduce network traffic.
-Further, it is feasible to integrate RPC with a [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) to distribute large values.
+For performance, it is feasible to perform partial evaluation of given RPC events and distribute this code for local evaluation.
+Conversely, when performing a remote call, we could send a continuation to remotely handle the result, avoiding unnecessary network traffic.

-*Note:* The runtime will maintain its own TCP/UDP listener for RPC requests.
-The same TCP listener would also support the 'http' interface.
-This binding should be configurable and application specific.
+*Note:* The runtime will maintain its own TCP/UDP listener for RPC requests, usually shared with the 'http' interface.
+This is configurable and may be application specific.

 ## Defunctionalized Procedures and Processes?
 Low Priority.